carpentries/instructor-training/episodes/04-expertise.md

 teaching: 30
 exercises: 15
 questions:
-- "How can we describe the difference in learning between a novice and expert?"
+- "What are the differences between a novice and an expert?"
 - "How is memory a limiting factor in learning?"
+- "How can we design instruction to work with, rather than against, memory constraints?"
 objectives:
 - "Explain how key aspects of expert behavior are results of cognitive differences between experts and competent practitioners."
-- "Construct a concept map for a short lesson showing the lesson's key ideas and the relationships between them."
+- "Use a concept map to plan a formative assessment strategy."
 keypoints:
 - "Experts' mental models are much more densely connected than those of non-experts."
 - "Expert blind spot: knowing something so well that it seems easy when it's not."
-- "Can represent mental models using concept maps."
-- "Relationships are as important as concepts."
 - "Long-term memory is large but slow, while short-term is fast but (very) small."
 - "Most adults can store 7±2 items in short-term memory for a few seconds before loss."
-- "Things seen together repeatedly are remembered (or mis-remembered) in chunks."
 - "Teaching consists of loading short-term memory and reinforcing it long enough for items to be transferred to long-term memory."
-- "Lesson episodes should not overload short-term memory."
+- "This "reinforcement" often takes the form of formative assessment."
+- "One way concept maps can help in lesson planning is by defining appropriate points in a lesson for formative assessment."
 ---
-Returning to educational psychology, we now discuss what distinguishes expertise from earlier stages of learning, how expertise can be helpful and harmful, and then describe concept maps, a tool that can help expose expertise.
+We now discuss what distinguishes expertise from earlier stages of learning, how expertise can be helpful and harmful, and then describe concept maps, a tool that can help expose expertise.